Boston Continental National Bank (Boston, MA)

 Response Measures

-Other: Direct request that the Comptroller of the Currency take possession and appointment of a federal receiver (controller/receivership takeover).
+Other: Directors asked the Comptroller of the Currency to take possession (federal takeover) and a receiver was appointed to conserve assets and liquidate the bank.

 Receivership Details